 If you are looking for more information on how to complete the FAFSA, check out our How to Complete the FAFSA Guide.

 Pell Grants at Brigham Young University-Idaho

-33%% of students at Brigham Young University-Idaho receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+33% of students at not reported receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
-If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Brigham Young University-Idaho.
+If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to not reported .

 You can learn more about Pell Grant eligibility here.